LocationMind/GeoDataCompare/README.md

 OpenStreetMap data is under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/), while Overture Maps Foundation licenses depend on the theme.
 You can find information about Overture Maps Foundation licenses and attributions on [this page](https://docs.overturemaps.org/attribution/).
-The buildings and transportation themes are both under under the the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/).
+The buildings and transportation themes are both under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/).
 Places data from Overture Maps Foundation is under the [Community Data License Agreement – Permissive – Version 2.0](https://cdla.dev/permissive-2-0/).

 The visualisation platform and this project, in general, are under the [MIT License](./LICENSE.md).